abessifi/ansible-jhipster-devops/README.md

 Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create all the VMs, and configure them.

 Otherwise, if you want to spin up a specific VM, just type `vagrant up <vm_name>`.
-For example, to run the Continuous Integration Platform VM that includes Jenkins, Gitlab, Artifactory and Docker-registry:
+For example, to run the Continuous Integration Platform VM that includes Jenkins, Gitlab and Artifactory:

     $ vagrant up cip-vm

+## Services setup

+#### Continuous Integration Platform

+#### Docker Registry

+In this lab we are using a dedicated virtual machine, `docker-registry`, to host the [Docker registry 2.0 service](https://docs.docker.com/registry/).
+In fact, it is a good idea to use this registry to control where your images are being stored and distribute them into your inhouse development and test workflow.

+To spin up the docker registry service:

+	$ vagant up docker-registry

+The above command runs a VM and configures, for the first time, a Docker registry container binded to `http://localhost:5000`.
+For security reasons, the Docker Registry 2.0 is set up with username/password authentication and SSL using the official [Docker Registry image](https://registry.hub.docker.com/u/library/registry/) and a custom configured nginx as a proxy server.

+The registry is reachable on `https://docker-registry.local/v2/` and default credentials are :

+	username: docker
+	password: changeit

 ## Troubleshooting